What are the Benefits of Animal Therapy?

 Therapy animals, especially dogs, have known benefits of enhancing children’s psychological development, improving social skills and increasing self-esteem.
 Not only can dogs teach responsibility, compassion and respect for other living things, but in a school setting, dogs can be used to calm fears, relieve anxiety and teach skills.

 On-Campus Assistance Dog-in-Training

 The Parish School benefits from having a dog on campus full-time that is being trained to become an assistance dog.
 Elementary Speech-Language Pathologist, Heather Hillery is a volunteer puppy raiser with Canine Companions for Independence, a non-profit organization that places assistance dogs with individuals who have disabilities.
 Heather is raising her second puppy at The Parish School.
-Named “Jill XI,” the puppy accompanies Heather to school each day and interacts with students in the elementary classes.
+Named “Jill VI,” the puppy accompanies Heather to school each day and interacts with students in the elementary classes.

 Read more about Heather and her work with Canine Companions:

 - "Pup gets an education along with students at Parish School"

 (Houston Chronicle, Aug.
 18, 2016)

 - "Service dog in training eases student stress"